 One proverb that stands the test of time, and is understood across many different languages and cultures throughout the world is that “there is no such thing as a free lunch”.
 Retaining professional services, whether it be with an accountant, a lawyer, or a financial advisor is no exception to this rule.
 Where there is much variation and debate, is in how these professionals are compensated.
 One model involves large up-front retainers which are then deducted over time as the work is billed out.
 Other professionals structure their business around flat annual or monthly fees depending on the complexity of the services provided, plus ad hoc billings for any extra specific projects.
+In Japan, fee only financial advice is a relatively small industry.

 In the realm of financial advisors, the business model to provide services to clients typically consists of commission based compensation or a fee-only based business model, or a blend of the two depending on the services provided.
 With the commission based model, the advisor typically receives compensation for either recommending a financial product or specific investment.
 Good examples of commission based compensation include real estate purchases, setting up life insurance, specific financial products, or private placement investment into startup companies or other forms of private equity.
 Depending on the monetary level of investable resources, a person’s current or expected future country of residence, their risk appetite, or their citizenship; certain types of insurance based structures or other financial products could be appropriate for tax planning, estate planning, simplification of annual international reporting requirements, or reasons rooted in the individuals behavioral biases.